IPv4: Header

-Data

-The packet payload is not included in the checksum.
-Its contents are interpreted based on the value of the Protocol header field.

-List of IP protocol numbers contains a complete list of payload protocol types.
-Some of the common payload protocols include:

 Fragmentation and reassembly

 The Internet Protocol enables traffic between networks.
 The design accommodates networks of diverse physical nature; it is independent of the underlying transmission technology used in the link layer.
 Networks with different hardware usually vary not only in transmission speed, but also in the maximum transmission unit (MTU).
 When one network wants to transmit datagrams to a network with a smaller MTU, it may fragment its datagrams.
 In IPv4, this function was placed at the Internet Layer and is performed in IPv4 routers limiting exposure to these issues by hosts.

 In contrast, IPv6, the next generation of the Internet Protocol, does not allow routers to perform fragmentation; hosts must perform Path MTU Discovery before sending datagrams.

 Fragmentation

 When a router receives a packet, it examines the destination address and determines the outgoing interface to use and that interface's MTU.
 If the packet size is bigger than the MTU, and the Do not Fragment (DF) bit in the packet's header is set to 0, then the router may fragment the packet.

 The router divides the packet into fragments.
 The maximum size of each fragment is the outgoing MTU minus the IP header size (20 bytes minimum; 60 bytes maximum).
 The router puts each fragment into its own packet, each fragment packet having the following changes: